denizenslab/denizenslab.github.io/_news/altman_2025.md

 ---
 layout: post
-date: 2025
+date: 2025-02-07
-inline: false
+inline: true
 related_posts: false
 ---

-Panel discussion with Sam Altman: The Age of AI, Technical University Berlin
+"The Age of AI", a panel discussion with Sam Altman at Technical University Berlin, moderated by Prof. Deniz

----